 ● Include both vertical and horizontal photos.
 If your project is published, it stands a better chance of being featured in an editorial spread or on a magazine cover if the editors have vertical shots from which to choose.

 ● Only include photos that enhance the project entry for judging.
 Although you have 30 pages to present the project, you don’t need to use them all.

 You are encouraged to enter with other companies as a team entry.
 There should be one team leader who enters the project and who acts as the primary point of contact for the team.
-The team leader pays $100 per project and each team member pays $100.
+The team leader pays the initial entry fee per project and each team member pays $100 additional.
 All winners on a team will receive an award.
-Each team member must be a member, in good standing, of NARI of Greater Sacramento.
+Each team member must be a member in good standing.

 Subcontractors who do specialty projects such as fireplaces, decorative tile, etc. are encouraged to enter in categories that will showcase their specialty projects.
 These can be entered individually or as part of a team.

 CotY Rules Do’s and Don’ts (See full rules as detailed below)

 - The entrant must be a NARI Member in good standing.

 - The entrant company needs to be the NARI member that had complete oversight of the project.

 - Team Members (additional fees apply) are other NARI Member companies that participated in the project and are not entrant employees.